cloudbank/edo/README.md

 branches:

-* [hammingWeight] uses a radical approach wrt GC by filtering images first with an int stored in a direct buffer that serves as a bitcount bitset.
-I am able to match colorized images and some variations in resolution within a hamming distance.
+* [bitsetCaches] uses a radical approach wrt GC by caching ids and hashes in a direct buffer that serves as a bitset.
+I am able to match colorized images and some variations in resolution within a hamming distance of 3.
+I also reduced the search for similar images to within +/- 1 of the population count of the hash.
 I am working on making it faster, more efficient, and refactoring it into a library.
 Amazingly, the NN is working without help from glide, but I need to download a fairly large image to get enough info for a fingerprint that works.

 * [master] soon will merge hammingWeight and move on to a higher quality downscale